stakater/stakater-docs/docs/content/sre/local-development/tilt/step-by-step-guide.md

 And then fill up all three things

 1. `namespace`: your sandbox environment name
-2. `default_registry`: the openshift internal registry route (you have set in step # 6 in HOST above) and then add your namespace name after `/`
+2. `default_registry`: the OpenShift internal registry route (you have set in step # 6 in HOST above) and then add your namespace name after `/`
 3. `allow_k8s_contexts`: given you are logged in the cluster; then run `oc config current-context` to get the value for `allow_k8s_contexts`

 e.g.